ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 Like the rwlock and sx, the rmlock "read mostly lock" is a reader/writer lock.
 Its critical difference is that acquisition for read is extremely fast and does not involve any atomics.
 Acquisition for write is extremely expensive.
 In its current incarnation it involves a system wide IPI to all other cpus.
-This is actually a reasonable primitive for guaranteeing liveness if updates are infrequent enough.
+This is actually a reasonable primitive for guaranteeing existence if updates are infrequent enough.
 It is easy to reason about, having the same semantics as familiar rwlocks.

 #### lockmgr